Popular Guard: Fatigue clothing

-Popular Guard militiamen wore in the field ex-Lebanese Army Olive Green fatigues (a special domestic variant of the US Army OG-107 cotton sateen utilities), locally-produced PLO copies of Iraqi Army Olive Green and light Khaki fatigues and camouflage uniforms (the latter being PLO Lizard and Czechoslovakian Vz 60 "Salamander" (Mlok) patterns or U.S. Woodland BDUs), civilian clothes, or a mix of both.
+Popular Guard militiamen wore in the field ex-Lebanese Army olive green fatigues (a special domestic variant of the US Army OG-107 cotton sateen utilities), locally produced PLO copies of Iraqi Army olive green and light khaki fatigues, and civilian clothes, or a mix of both.
+Camouflage uniforms were also worn, namely Syrian or PLO Lizard and Czechoslovakian Vz 60 "Salamander" (Mlok) patterns, and Lebanese Army Lizard-style pattern (colloquially nicknamed mlukhiyah, a.k.a. molokhia or molohiya) fatigues; the latter was a unique Lebanese-designed pattern which incorporated dense vertical stripes of dark brown and olive green on a pinkish-tan or khaki background.
+Originally developed in the late 1960s or early 1970s for the Lebanese Commando Regiment, this pattern saw widespread usage with the Christian-rightist Lebanese Front and Muslim-leftist Lebanese National Movement militias.
+Later in the War, Popular Guard fighters provided themselves with captured Lebanese Army U.S. Woodland BDUs or locally produced cheap copies.
 Civilian or surplus military Parkas, OG US M-1965 field jackets and Iraqi copies of the Pakistani Army olive-brown woollen pullover were worn in cold weather.

 Headgear

-Usual headgear consisted of ex-Lebanese Army OG Baseball caps, Soviet M-38 Field Hats in Mustard Khaki cotton (Russian: Panamanka), and black or red berets worn French-style, pulled to the left; a black-and-white or red-and-white kaffiyeh was also worn around the neck as a foulard.
+Usual headgear consisted of ex-Lebanese Army OG Baseball caps, Soviet M-38 Field Hats in mustard khaki cotton (Russian: Panamanka), and black or red berets worn French-style, pulled to the left; a black-and-white or red-and-white kaffiyeh was also worn around the neck as a foulard.
 Fleece caps and Ushanka-style black or brown fur hats were worn in the winter.

 Footwear

 Black leather combat boots initially came from Lebanese Army stocks or were provided by the PLO and the Syrians, complemented by high-top Pataugas olive canvas-and-rubber patrol boots.
-Several models of civilian sneakers or "trainers" were also used by Popular Guard fighters.
+Several models of civilian sneakers or "trainers" and "chucks", were also used by Popular Guard fighters.

 Accoutrements

-Web gear consisted of Soviet three-cell AK-47 magazine pouches in Khaki or Olive Green canvas, ChiCom chest rigs in Khaki or OG cotton fabric for the AK-47 assault rifle and the SKS semi-automatic rifle, plus several variants of locally-made, multi-pocket chest rigs and assault vests in camouflage cloth, Khaki and OG canvas or Nylon.
-In addition, the US Army M-1956 Load-Carrying Equipment (LCE) in Khaki cotton canvas and the All-purpose Lightweight Individual Carrying Equipment (ALICE) in OG Nylon captured from the Lebanese Army, and IDF Olive Green Nylon Ephod Combat Vests seized either from the Lebanese Forces (LF) or the South Lebanon Army (SLA) were also widely used.
-Anti-tank teams issued with the RPG-7 rocket launcher received the correspondent Soviet rocket bag models in Khaki canvas, the Gunner Backpack 6SH12, the Assistant Gunner Backpack and the Munitions Bag 6SH11; Polish and East German versions in rubberized canvas were employed as well.
+Web gear consisted of Soviet three-cell and four-cell AK-47 magazine pouches in khaki or olive green canvas, East German "raindrop" camouflage four-cell AK-47/AKM magazine pouches, ChiCom Type 56 AK, Type 56 SKS, Type 63 SKS and Type 81 AK chest rigs in khaki or olive green cotton fabric for the AK-47 assault rifle and the SKS semi-automatic rifle, plus several variants of locally made, multi-pocket chest rigs and assault vests in camouflage cloth, khaki and OG canvas or Nylon.
+In addition, the US Army M-1956 load-carrying equipment (LCE) in khaki cotton canvas and the all-purpose lightweight individual carrying equipment (ALICE) in OG Nylon captured from the Lebanese Army, and IDF olive green Nylon Ephod Combat Vests seized either from the Lebanese Forces (LF) or the South Lebanon Army (SLA) were also widely used.
+Anti-tank teams issued with the RPG-2 and RPG-7 rocket launchers received the correspondent Soviet rocket bag models in khaki canvas, the gunner backpack 6SH12, the assistant gunner backpack and the munitions bag 6SH11; Polish and East German versions in rubberized canvas were employed as well.